Social Network Analysis

 Module 4: Statistical Inference & Network Models

 Module 4 wraps up our work with SNA and examines recent advances in inferential statistics that can be used to make predictions from social network data and test hypotheses we have about a network of interest.
 Through our Essential Readings, we’ll learn about different techniques that make use of simulations to model network data and how these statistical models are used to address questions that more completely reflect the complexity of educational settings.
-For example, our SNA Case Study: Birds of a Feather Lead Together is inspired by the work of Daly and Finnigan Daly and Finnigan (2011) makes use of Exponential Random Graph Models (ERGMs) to examine social processes (e.g. reciprocity and homophily) that might explain how school and district-level leaders select peers for collaboration or confidential exchanges.
+For example, our SNA Case Study: Birds of a Feather Lead Together is inspired by the work of Daly and Finnigan (2011) makes use of Exponential Random Graph Models (ERGMs) to examine social processes (e.g. reciprocity and homophily) that might explain how school and district-level leaders select peers for collaboration or confidential exchanges.
 Finally, the Models & Inference Badge provides an opportunity create your own data product and to reflect on how theses concepts and techniques might apply to your own research.

 Conceptual